Muneeb-F/Muneeb-F/README.md

 - 🌱 I’m currently learning **Data Structures and Algorithms**

-- 👨‍💻 All of my projects are available at [www.muneebfarrukh.com](www.muneebfarrukh.com)
+- 👨‍💻 All of my projects are available at <a href="www.muneebfarrukh.com">

 <h3 align="left">Connect with me:</h3>
 <p align="left">